adalbertoteixeira/data-utility-belt/README.md

 CLI set of utilities to automate small common everyday tasks operated on strings, arrays and objects.

-Orientated towards JavaScript and React development, and still on it's very early stages-
+Orientated towards JavaScript and React development, and still on it's very early stages.

 ## Installation
 `cargo install data-utility-belt`